The best hotels in Riviera Maya

 Go before 10am.
 Cenotes fill up fast after tour groups arrive, and the water visibility drops with more people.
 Hotels in Tulum Town and Playa Centro let you do this independently on a rented bike or colectivo. all-inclusive resorts typically organize group tours that arrive mid-morning when it's already crowded.
 That's one real advantage of staying outside the resort bubble.

-Riviera Maya's best neighborhoods
+Riviera Maya's best hotel regions

 Playa del Carmen is where most visitors should start looking. it has the best transport links, the widest price spread, and actual restaurants beyond the resort bubble.
 If you're chasing Tulum's vibe or need all-inclusive convenience near Cancun, we cover those too.